memfault/interrupt/_posts/2019-11-12-boostrapping-libc-with-newlib.md

 ---
-title: "From zero to main(): Bootstrapping libc with Newlib"
+title: "From Zero to main(): Bootstrapping libc with Newlib"
 description:
   "Newlib is most commonly used C standard library in ARM-based embedded systems.
 In this post, we learn more about Newlib and how to use it in a